DouglasUrner/GDP1/units/0/assignments/U0.3-instant-game-design/index.md

 After creating you game test your game with a partner (ideally) or two.
 Divide up the time so that each designer's game is tested.
 As you test make notes about your rules and how the game works.

-### Reflection Question - In your notebook
+### Reflection Questions - In your notebook

+After testing your game:
+* What made your game **fun** (or if it really, truely, wasn't any fun at all - what was missing)?
+And,
-After testing your game, what made your game **fun** or what could you change to make the game more fun?
+* What could you change to make the game more fun?

 ## Submission